Iva and Angu

 Biography

-Katajjaqtiik (Inuit throat singers) Ivaluarjuk and Angugaattiaq unite to share the beauty of traditional katajjausiit (Inuit throat songs).
-Their names, passed down through ancient Inuit naming practices, connect them to generations of ancestors.
-With every performance, Iva and Angu honor the songs that survived the attempted cultural genocide of the mid-20th century in Canada.
+Ivaluarjuk and Angugaattiaq are Inuit throat singers who share the beauty of katajjausiit, the traditional songs of Inuit women.
+Their names, passed down through ancient Inuit naming traditions, connect them to generations of ancestors.
+Each performance honours songs that survived the cultural suppression of colonization, carrying forward a sound that has echoed across the Arctic for millennia.

 Photos